-- Number of designated penalties to be taken when deciding the outcome of a match. - Appointment of an additional match official. - The process for deciding the outcome of a match, that ends in a draw. - Size of the playing area. - Size, weight and material of ball.
+- Number of designated penalties to be taken when deciding the outcome of a match.

+- Appointment of an additional match official.

+- The process for deciding the outcome of a match, that ends in a draw.

+- Size of the playing area.

+- Size, weight and material of ball.

 - Width between the goalposts and height of the crossbar from the ground.

 - The durations of the periods of play.

 - Substitutions.

 - Number of substitutes.

 - The durations of the timed suspension.

 - A restriction on the number of touches per player.

-- A competition can determine whether numbered shirts are compulsory.

-The Football Association Wembley Stadium London HA9 0WS

-T: +44 (0)800 169 1863 F: +44 (0)800 169 1864
+The Football Association Wembley Stadium London HA9 0WS T: +44 (0)800 169 1863 F: +44 (0)800 169 1864 W: TheFA.com

-W: TheFA.com